General & Pediatric Dermatology

 - Don't share towels, washcloths, or razors

-- Cover warts or molluscum bumps with a bandage
+- Cover warts with a bandage

 - Encourage your child not to scratch or pick